alan-turing-institute/data-safe-haven/docs/source/roles/system_manager/manage_users.md

 ### {{car}} Automatically assign licences to users

-To automatically assign licences to all local `Active Directory` users that do not currently have a licence in `Microsoft Entra ID`.
+To automatically assign licences to all local `Active Directory` users that do not currently have a licence in `Microsoft Entra ID`:

 - Ensure you have the same version of the Data Safe Haven repository as was used by your deployment team
 - Open a `Powershell` terminal and navigate to the `deployment/administration` directory within the Data Safe Haven repository